orsdev/simple-github-clone/README.md

 # Github Clone

-This is a simple github profile clone
+This is a simple github profile clone.

 ## Prerequisites